chernyshev-alex/kafka-workshop/README.md

 Q. How to read first 10 records from ELK ?
 A. http://localhost:9200/market/_search?pretty

-Q. How to check status KAFAK-ELK sink connector ?
+Q. How to check status KAFKA-ELK sink connector ?
 A. http://localhost:9200/elk/status

 ### Grafana
 ```